Reactive-Network/documentation/docs/docs/reactive-contracts.md

 ## Deployment

-Reactive contracts are deployed to Reactive Network (RNK) like any standard smart contract.
+Reactive contracts are deployed to Reactive Network like any standard smart contract.
 Once deployed, the system contract delivers event logs to the contract's `react()` function and processes callback requests.

 ## Verifying Reactive Contracts